top of page

 From the segregated waste, recyclable materials should go to the local material recovery through scrap dealers and rag pickers.

-All other non-recyclable residual waste should be sent to the landfill or authorised dumping site.
+All other non-recyclable residual waste should be sent to the local plastic waste management units or material recovery facility or authorised dumping site.
 Link up with your local authorities.

 Join us for The Himalayan Cleanup